-PBIS(Positive Behavior Intervention and Supports)atBall's Bluff Elementary SchoolOur PBIS goal at BBES is to promote positive behavior by encouraging students to ROAR(Respect, On task, Always Responsible).By ROARing we learn to be great students, hard workers and leaders.Ball's Bluff Elementary has been a PBIS school since the 2007-2008 school year.We were 1 of 5 schools in the county to pilot the framework which is now a county directive for all schools.
+PBIS(Positive Behavior Intervention and Supports)atBall's Bluff Elementary SchoolOur PBIS goal at BBES is to promote positive behavior by encouraging students to ROAR(Respectful, Organized, Accepting, Responsible).By ROARing we learn to be great students, hard workers and leaders.Ball's Bluff Elementary has been a PBIS school since the 2007-2008 school year.We were 1 of 5 schools in the county to pilot the framework which is now a county directive for all schools.

 PBIS is a framework with the premise that by reducing behavior concerns, academic growth will become more evident.
 With less problem behaviors the teacher will have to correct behavior less and will be able to instruct more.
 One way this is achieved is through common, school-wide expectations and use of a general behavior framework.Ball's Bluff's PBIS framework is based onROAR.Students are expected to demonstrate the 4 criteria:RespectfulOrganizedAcceptingResponsible.Using consistent language like ROAR, 4 S line and others allows for the entire staff to monitor every child.With these school-wide expectations, students understand quickly how to be an exemplaryBBES tiger.